LiamEdwards931/animania/README.md

     - change password - redirects to a form to change password
     - address - brings up a modal that shows all of the address details and the option to add a new address if an address exists there are options for a user to update or delete them too.
     - my reviews - redirects to a page that displays all of the logged in users reviews and allows users to update or delete them.
+    - Breadcrumb links to allow backtracking of urls so users know their path back.

     ![User-profile](readmeimages/feature-images/Profile/userprofile.png)